Being saved means you are going to live with God forever in a good place after you die.

 So now your sin separates you from God.
 Forever.

-The blood of the animal covered over the offense that had been committed when they sinned.
+The blood of the animal covered over the offence that had been committed when they sinned.

-About 2000 years ago Jesus, God’s son came to Earth and lived a perfect life.
+About 2,000 years ago Yeshua, God’s son came to Earth and lived a perfect life.
 And because he did that, God accepted his life as a sacrifice.

-But unlike the blood of the animals, the blood of Jesus actually washes away our sin.
+But unlike the blood of the animals, the blood of Yeshua actually washes away our sin.
 It removes it completely.

 And he gives us this as a gift.
 Amazing isn’t it.

-So, you sinned, you were separated from God, Jesus lived a perfect life and was not separated from God, but Jesus died, as a free gift to us so we can be reunited with God because our sin has gone.
+So, you sinned, you were separated from God, Yeshua lived a perfect life and was not separated from God, but Yeshua died, as a free gift to us so we can be reunited with God because our sin has gone.

 We didn’t earn it.
 In fact, we can’t earn it.
 (That also means we can’t lose it because it’s not based on our actions).

-John says in chapter 3 of his book that whoever believes in Jesus will have eternal life.
+John says in chapter 3 of his book that whoever believes in Yeshua will have eternal life.

 You don’t have to wait until you die to find out.
 You know already.
 Your sin is dealt with and you already have eternal life.